tanganke/fusion_bench/docs/algorithms/moe_based_upscaling.md

 This is a guide on how to use the `fusion_bench` command-line interface to upscale a Mistral model to a Mixtral model.

 The first code block is a YAML configuration file for the upscaling method.
 The name field specifies the name of the upscaling method.
 The `num_experts` field specifies the number of experts to use in the upscaling process.
-The `expert_per_token` field specifies the number of experts to use per token.
+The `experts_per_token` field specifies the number of experts to use per token.
 The `save_checkpoint` field specifies the path where the upscaled model will be saved, if provided.

 ```yaml title="config/method/mixtral_moe_upscaling.yaml"